 HTML <head> section (most common).

-XML sitemaps (recommended for large-scale websites).
+XML sitemap (recommended for large-scale websites).

 3. How to handle content differences between language versions?
 Must they be identical?